starktech23/Composer-Guide/the-weird-and-wonderful-world-of-the-qubit/states-for-many-qubits.md

 |a\rangle \otimes |b\rangle = a_{0}b_0|00\rangle+ a_{0}b_1|01\rangle+a_{1}b_0|10\rangle+ a_{1}b_1|11\rangle.
 $$

-We also make use of the tensor product to represent sing single qubit matrices on a multiqubit space.
+We also make use of the tensor product to represent single qubit matrices on a multiqubit space.
 For example, here's an$$X$$ that acts only on the first qubit,

 $$
 X \otimes I= \begin{pmatrix} 0&1 \\ 1&0 \end{pmatrix} \otimes \begin{pmatrix} 1&0 \\ 0&1 \end{pmatrix} = \begin{pmatrix} 0&1&0&0 \\ 1&0&0&0\\0&0&0&1\\0&0&1&0 \end{pmatrix}, ~~~ I= \begin{pmatrix} 1&0 \\ 0&1 \end{pmatrix}.